In this episode, I share how I began learning Arabic over 15 years ago and how I would approach the language if I were a beginner all over again.

 Related blog post:

-Check out this blog post where I went into detail about my history with Arabic.
+Check out my blog post where I went into detail about how to learn Arabic.